 Is there a difference between “child care” and “early learning”?

 As the words imply, “child care” is simply taking care of your child during the day, while “early learning” has a focus on education.
 Lilypad Early Learning Centre combines the two by offering child care services as well as comprehensive early learning programs.

 All children experience exponential growth in their development from an extremely early on – this means that the earlier your child starts, the further ahead they will be over time.
 To ensure your child can get a head-start, Lilypad has created a play-based learning environment where our children can learn essential skills and be prepared for primary school and beyond.

 To learn more about our play-based learning program, please click here.

 How do I enrol my child?

-Before enrolling your child at Lilypad, we always recommend that you book a tour first.
-This gives you the opportunity to be shown around by our Centre Director, see what happens day to day and get to know the room leaders and educators.
+Before enrolling your child at Lilypad, we always recommend that you book a guided tour first.
+This gives you the opportunity to be shown around the centre, see what happens day to day and get to know the room leaders and educators.